jecDSC/Analysis-of-Fatty-Recipes-and-User-Ratings/README.md

 First, we will take a look at **if there is a dependency between `rating` and `n_steps`**.
 **ADD PLOT HERE**
 - **Null Hypothesis**: The missingness of `rating` **does not** depend on the number of steps.
-- **Null Hypothesis**: The missingness of `rating` **does** depend on the number of steps.
+- **Alternative Hypothesis**: The missingness of `rating` **does** depend on the number of steps.

 Below is the plot of the simulated differences of 500 permutations of the `rating_missing` column, which indicates with a Boolean whether or not a row is missing `rating` data.
 The observed test statistic will also be indicated by a green line.
-The resulting p-value is 0.0.
+The resulting p-value is 0.0, which is less than our significance level of 0.05.

 **ADD PLOT HERE LATER**